DECODEproject/decode-app/README.md

 Clone the project and `yarn install`.
 After that you can follow to the next section.

 You need to have a .env file with configuration data that must be kept out of the source code like the encryption key.
 Use the .env.sample file as a guide.

+The encryption key must be a hex string of 16,24 or 32 bytes.
+If you change it, remember to clear the app's data because the encrypted bits won't be understood by the new app.
+When you run the tests, remember to clear the jest cache (jest --clearCache) so they keep passing.

 If you want to deploy to the test stores using fastlane, which is the recommended way, you need Ruby.
 Use `rbenv` to install the Ruby version specified in .ruby-version.